cemre/cemre-sketch-plugins/README.md

 **Shortcut: ctrl alt 2** (Think 200%)

 ### Paste and swap
-Pastes whatever is in the clipboard into the position and dimensions of the currently selected object, and removes the selected object afterwards.
-Example use: swap rectangles (placeholders) with real images (actual avatars).
+Pastes the image in the clipboard into the position and dimensions of the currently selected object, removes the object afterwards.
+Useful for swapping assets.

 **Shortcut: ctrl alt command v**

+### Paste into
+Pastes the image in the clipboard and masks it with the currently selected rectangle.
+It sizes the image to fill the rectangle's dimensions.
+Useful for pasting avatar images in placeholder rectangles.

+**Shotcut: ctrl alt command m**

 ----